Travel Inspiration

 Croatia holds many surprises for adventurous explorers so don’t be afraid to break away from the beaten track and discover its wonders on your own.
 Krka National Park is truly a gem worth your time, and apart from its remarkable waterfalls, you will be surprised by many more if you decide to delve deeper into the wild.

-If you are joining us on our Navigator Split Return North or our Elegance Split Return North cruise, don't miss out on our optional excursion to Krka National Park - we guarantee you won't regret it!
+If you are joining us on our party Hideout Festival Cruise or our Elegance Split Return North cruise, don't miss out on our optional excursion to Krka National Park - we guarantee you won't regret it!